5 Steps to Get Ahead and Stay Ahead of Application Vulnerabilities

 Managing and staying ahead of software vulnerabilities has always been a painful and never-ending process, fraught with data overload, painstaking manual processes, risky remediation steps filled with unintended consequences, and unrealistic expectations about what is possible, and how well you can manage risk.

 The bad news is these problems are getting worse – much worse.
 With the explosion of application development, generative AI large language models, infrastructure as cloud, and rapid code-to-cloud deployment, on top of traditional security operations, and new compliance mandates, many security teams are feeling overwhelmed, under resourced, and often paralyzed by the constant onslaught of new events.
-Just keeping up is challenging, and getting ahead of these problems can seem hopeless.
+Just keeping up with application security is challenging, and getting ahead of these problems can seem hopeless.

 Gartner has defined a new solution category that addresses these challenges – Application Security Posture Management (ASPM) and describes the challenge: